Join an Ensemble

 Members can participate in any of the band’s performing ensembles:

-While Our Mission includes promoting LGBTQ visibility, our musicians come from every walk of life and all sexual orientations and gender identities.
-We are proud of our diversity.
-We love our allies!
-Whoever you are, dust off your instrument and join us.
+While our mission includes promoting LGBTQ+ visibility, our members come from every walk of life, all sexual orientations and gender identities.
+We are proud of our diversity and we love our allies!
+Meet some of our members and read their stories.

 If you’re new in town or just looking to expand your circle, the band is also a perfect place to make new friends.
 Beyond performing and rehearsing together, we enjoy having social events like bonfires on the beach or eating out at restaurants after a gig.